jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists pick " + listNames[pick]);
 ```
 __
-lists pick - Asks user to choose from all lists.
+lists pick - Asks the user to choose from all lists.
 Gets a random item from that list.